 Where there is more than one family in a household on Census Night, the family with dependent children is designated as the primary family.
 If there was more than one family, and no children were present in the household, then the first family identified on the Census form becomes the primary family.

 This variable was first introduced in 1971, to replace the previously used Family group (FMGF) variable.
 The mnemonic used has changed several times.

 No changes have been made for 2021.

 Data use considerations

-The maximum of three families in a household may have only a small effect on the total families numbers overall.
-However, the impact may be more significant among population groups whom live in multi-generational households or with large numbers of extended family members.
+The maximum of three families in a household may have only a small effect on the total number of families overall.
+However, the impact may be more significant among population groups who are more likely to live in multi-generational households or with large numbers of extended family members.